 The son of a research biologist father and a medical research secretary mother, he was diagnosed at the age of 21 with the debilitating condition, motor neurone disease – also known as amyotrophic lateral sclerosis in the United States.

 He has never let his condition stand in his way.
-Now aged 75 years, Hawking, the oldest of four siblings, has developed a new way of thinking about the world and the universe.
+Hawking, who was the oldest of four siblings, developed a new way of thinking about the world and the universe.

 Born on 8th January 1942, he grew up in St Albans.
 Heavily influenced by his parents, Hawking became fascinated by science at an early age – he believed maths and physics offered an insight into the universe.
 While attending Oxford University, he was diagnosed with motor neurone disease and began to lose the use of his limbs.